Aro Leuchte Tripod Hairpin Floor Lamp

 Manufacturer: Aro-Leuchte(n) GmbH, Arnold Licht GmbH, Gelsenkirchener Strasse 5, 46325 Borken, Germany – attributed.

-Other versions: Probably made in several sizes and as a table lamp.
+Other versions: This Aro Leuchte tripod hairpin floor lamp was probably made in several sizes and made as a table lamp.

 Aro-Leuchten GmbH was founded in 1969 as a family business.
 It ended business in 2006.
 Not much to be found about the company.
 Today, the website is offline.
 The url was www.aro-leuchten.de.
 Mister Matthias Arnold was the managing director.
 The company was specialized in lamps made of acrylic in stead of glass.
 You can find several examples on this website.